-To walk off all those baked delights, enjoy a little museum tour of Georgetown.
+To walk off all those lunchtime calories, enjoy a little museum tour of Georgetown.
 Explore at your own pace, or if you want the inside scoop on the many historic locations of the town, take a Silver Queen Walking Tour.

 Begin at the Hotel De Paris Museum, a historic hotel modeled after European elegance listed on the National Register of Historic Places.
 Be sure to snag a photo in front of the hotel’s outdoor mural before proceeding to the Alpine Hose #2 Firefighter Museum.